 It looks like I haven’t put any new stuff here for quite a while, but it’s only because I’ve been learning (about blogging), experimenting (with food and photography) and learning again.
 Yes, I have seen so many wonderful food blogs these past two weeks that I feel humbled – and challenged at the same time.
 Despite years of cooking for my family and friends, as well as a couple of employers recently, I find so much inspiration in this young talent around that I simply cannot stay rested.
 I know how much there is still out there to be learned and I hope, my dear reader, that you will not only see a solid improvement over time, but find a few useful tips here as well.

 Today I’m bringing another very Slovak recipe, which is so apt for the season.
 It’s one of our fasting meals and its Slovak name is Hubová mačanka.
 Basically, it’s a mushroom dip – a simple, quick-to-do dish with a healthy twist.

 Slovak Mushroom Dip

-When fresh mushrooms are used, clean and slice them.
-Heat the chicken or vegetable stock in a large saucepan, then add the mushrooms, pepper and bay leaf.
+- When fresh mushrooms are used, clean and slice them.
+Heat the chicken or vegetable stock in a large saucepan, then add the mushrooms, pepper and bay leaves.
 Cook for about 20 minutes, carefully adjusting the heat so that the mushrooms don’t overflow.

-It tastes as delicious as it looks, believe me.
 The sauerkraut juice adds such zing to an otherwise plain dish, not to mention its health benefits.
-It is a by-product of white cabbage fermentation, which is traditionally performed in quite a few Slovak households.
-If you can’t get hold of sauerkraut juice though, you can use good quality vinegar instead.
+If you can’t get hold of sauerkraut juice, use good quality vinegar instead.